-The SEOG grant is available to all Ridgewater College undergraduate students with exceptional need.
+The SEOG is available to all Ridgewater College undergraduate students with exceptional need.

 Minnesota State Grant Program

-Minnesota residents who have not completed the equivalent of four years of post-secondary education may be eligible for this grant program.
+Minnesota residents who have not completed the equivalent of four years of postsecondary education may be eligible for this grant program.
 Awards are based on financial need.
-Note: It is awarded according to credit level and direct costs.
+Note that it is awarded according to credit level and direct costs.

 Minnesota GI Bill

 The Minnesota GI Bill program was established in 2007 to provide postsecondary financial assistance to eligible Minnesota veterans who served on or after September 11, 2001.
-Full-time undergraduate or graduate students may be eligible to receive up to $1,000 per semester or term and part-time students may be eligible to receive up to $500 per semester or term.
-Apply now.
+Full-time undergraduate or graduate students may be eligible to receive up to $1,000 per semester or term, and part-time students may be eligible to receive up to $500 per semester or term.
+Apply for the MN GI Bill.

 Charles and Ellora Alliss Educational Foundation Grants

-The Alliss Two-Year Opportunity Grant Award is available to students with financial need who are attending Minnesota State Colleges, and who are enrolled part- or full-time in A.A., A.S., A.A.S., A.F.A., diplomas, certificates and MnTC courses designed to transfer to baccalaureate programs.
-The Alliss Grant awards shall be for an amount between $350-$1100 per year, which may be renewable (but not automatically).
+The Alliss Two-Year Opportunity Grant Award is available to students with financial need who are attending a Minnesota State school and who are enrolled part- or full-time in A.A., A.S., A.A.S., A.F.A., diplomas, certificates, and MnTC courses designed to transfer to baccalaureate programs.
+The Alliss Grant awards shall be for an amount between $350-$1,100 per year, which may be renewable (but not automatically).

-3. Must have completed a FAFSA for the current school year OR be a MN DREAM ACT student.
+- Must have completed a FAFSA for the current school year or be a MN DREAM ACT student.

-Students shall complete the required Application and Degree Completion Form prior to registration to apply.
+Students shall complete the required Application and Degree Completion Form [PDF] prior to registration to apply.

-- Alliss Grant awards shall be processed and coordinated with the College's normal financial aid process, and may be used to meet remaining need after the student has received Pell and/or MN state grants.
+- Alliss Grant awards shall be processed and coordinated with the College’s normal financial aid process and may be used to meet remaining need after the student has received Pell and/or Minnesota State Grants.

 - Alliss Grant awards shall be applied directly to student accounts along with other financial aid for the semester for which they are awarded.